Create a project (BETA)

-The version of HubSpot projects you're developing on.
-As projects features are developed, some might include breaking changes.
+The version of the developer project platform you're developing on.
+As improvements are made and features are added to the projects platform, some might include breaking changes.
 By specifying a version, you can control which features are accessible in your project.
 If not specified, the project will fall back to the current version.

 srcfolder where you'll build your private app.
 This folder can have any name as long as it matches the